EMK2473/daily-planner/README.md

 ## Description:
 - This is a daily planner designed like a sundial!
-- The current hour will be green, while the past will be red, and the future will be blue.
+- The current hour will be green, while the past will be red, and the future will be yellow.
 - You can add events to your planner by typing them into the input box, and save them by pressing enter.
 - Upon refreshing the page after 5pm, the events will automatically clear from the day; because you can't schedule things in the past!
 - Depending on what time you view the site, will determine what you can see and do; just like a sundial!